nes-lab/shepherd/docs/user/data_format.md

 Data is stored in the popular [Hierarchical Data Format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format).

-This section describes the structure of data recorded with shepherd:
+This section describes the essential structure of data recorded with shepherd:

 ```text
     .